samcalderonaguirre/samcalderonaguirre.github.io/_pages/about.md

 ---
 layout: page
-title: Acerca de
+title: Acerca de SAM TECH
 permalink: /about/
 image: profile8.png
 ---

-<p align="justify">Systems engineer graduated from the <a href="https://www.utmachala.edu.ec/portalwp/">Technical University of Machala</a>, I have worked as an IT support technician and Jr. systems administrator.
+<p align="justify">Ingeniero de sistemas graduado de la <a href="https://www.utmachala.edu.ec/portalwp/">Technical University of Machala</a>, I have worked as an IT support technician and Jr. systems administrator.
 I am currently studying Machine Learning and Artificial Intelligence.
 Passionate about the world of Linux and open source.
 I study Gnostic knowledge as a philosophy of life for personal development.</p>

 ***